sngjunlee/SAR-Preprocessing/README.md

 * S1_Geocode.py is for geocode images.<br/>
   * output format: BEAM-DIMAP or GeoTiff

-# anaconda installation and create virtual-environments for Ubuntu-18.04
+## Anaconda3 installation for Ubuntu-18.04

+## Create vitual-environments in Ananconda3

-# snap-python configuration for Ubuntu-18.04
+## snap-python configuration for Ubuntu-18.04